Virginia Residents and Business Owners: Your Privacy May Be Invaded by Hidden Audio Bugs and Cameras!

 - You’re being stalked or blackmailed

-If you believe that you’re being spied on, call Spy Catchers LLC at 1 (800) 373-8726 to schedule a professional bug sweep of your home or business.
+If you believe that you are being spied on, call Spy Catchers LLC at 1 (800) 373-8726 to schedule a professional bug sweep of your home or business.

 Where Are Audio Devices and Cameras Usually Hidden in Virginia Homes and Businesses?

-For homes, the most common places where we’ve found hidden audio bugs and cameras include:
+For homes, the most common places where we have found hidden audio bugs and cameras include:

 - Living rooms